-This compensation discussion and analysis ("CD&A") describes our compensation objectives and policies in relation to compensation received for the year ended December 31, 2022 by our named executive officers, which during the year consisted of Robert Lisy, Chief Executive Officer and President; Andras Bende, Chief Financial Officer; Joseph Aguilar, Former Chief Operating Officer (currently President & General Manager - Latin America); Randall D. Nilsen, Chief Revenue Officer, and Ernesto Luciano, Chief Legal Officer and General Counsel & Corporate Secretary (collectively, the Company's "named executive officers").
+This compensation discussion and analysis ("CD&A") describes our compensation objectives and policies in relation to compensation received for the year ended December 31, 2023 by our named executive officers, which during the year consisted of Robert Lisy, Chief Executive Officer and President; Andras Bende, Chief Financial Officer; Joseph Aguilar, President & General Manager - Latin America; Christopher Hunt, Chief Operating Officer; Randall D. Nilsen, Former Chief Revenue Officer and Executive Vice President of Intermex Retail Sales, U.S. and Canada; and Ernesto Luciano, Former Chief Legal Officer and General Counsel & Corporate Secretary (collectively, the Company's "named executive officers" or "NEOs").
+Effective as of September 30, 2023, Mr. Nilsen resigned from his role as Chief Revenue Officer and assumed the role of Executive Vice President of Intermex Retail Sales, U.S. and Canada, and thereby ceased serving as an executive officer of the Company for the remainder of 2023.
+Mr. Nilsen resigned from all roles with the Company, effective March 31, 2024.
+Mr. Luciano resigned as Chief Legal Officer, General Counsel and Corporate Secretary on February 8, 2024.

-Intermex 2022 Financial Performance
+Intermex 2023 Financial Performance

-During 2022, the Company continued to focus on the fundamentals that drive our business.
-Using our competitive advantage as one of the world's leading, omnichannel remittance service providers we executed our unique, omnichannel strategy to create value for our stockholders.
+During 2023, the Company continued to focus on the fundamentals that drive our business.
+Using our competitive advantage as one of the leading, omnichannel remittance service providers, we executed our unique, omnichannel strategy to create value for our stockholders.

-As shown below, for the year ended December 31, 2022 the Company achieved double-digit increases in all of the Company's key financial performance measures compared to the prior year and the Company continued its track record of exceptional earnings growth:
+As shown below, for the year ended December 31, 2023 the Company achieved double-digit increases in Revenues, Diluted EPS, and Adjusted EBITDA and single-digit increases in Net Income, Adjusted Net Income and Adjusted Diluted EPS compared to the prior year and the Company continued its track record of exceptional earnings growth:

-- Revenues of \$546.8 million, an increase of 19.1%; - Net Income of \$57.3 million, an increase of 22.4%; - Diluted EPS of \$1.48, an increase of 23.3%; - Adjusted Net Income of \$69.9 million, an increase of 21.6%; - Adjusted Diluted EPS of \$1.81, an increase of 23.1%; and - Adjusted EBITDA of \$105.2 million, an increase of 21.4%
+- Revenues of \$658.7 million, an increase of 20.5%; - Net Income of \$59.5 million, an increase of 3.8%; - Diluted EPS of \$1.63, an increase of 10.1%; - Adjusted Net Income of \$71.0 million, an increase of 1.5%1; - Adjusted Diluted EPS of \$1.95, an increase of 7.7%1; and - Adjusted EBITDA of \$120.0 million, an increase of 14.0%1

 Adjusted Net Income, Adjusted Diluted Earnings per Share and Adjusted EBITDA are not calculated in accordance with generally accepted accounting principles in the U.S. ("GAAP"), and are some of the primary metrics used by us to evaluate the financial performance of the Company.
 We present these Non-GAAP financial measures because we believe they are frequently used by analysts, investors, and other interested parties to evaluate companies in our industry.
-Further, we believe they help highlight trends in our operating results, because certain of such measures exclude, among other things, the effects of certain transactions that are outside the control of management, while other measures can differ significantly depending on long-term strategic decisions regarding capital structure, the jurisdictions in which we operate and capital investments.
+Further, we